 Many autistic people do not like the phone as a method of communication.
-Indeed, it can be a cause of stress and anxiety.4 iii) By telephone
+Indeed, it can be a cause of stress and anxiety.

 Many people who are neurodivergent would prefer distressing news to be broken on a one to one basis in an environment free of distractions that they know well.
 Further information on how to support people who are, or may be, neurodivergent, is here.